 Our Mission: The IT Department seeks to implement innovative and productive technological tools and resources to support the entire College environment.

-Need Help? send us an email firstname.lastname@example.org or log a ticket at https://help.mscok.edu
+Need Help? send us an email firstname.lastname@example.org or log a ticket at https://help.mscok.edu!
+You can check the status of previous requests as well as log new ones or look at solutions to previous requests.

 Student Acceptable Use Policy